DreamPurchaseZnz/MLP_GridSearchCV/README.md

 Depiched from the picture,we can conclude some piont:
 * model with dropout layer don't performance well than model without dropout
 * model with variety layers get the same loss. that mean ,only one hidden layer can fix the problem.and more hidden layer is not neccessary.
+* model with more hidden layer is likely to get overfit and train time increase greatly.when you try to use dropout to solve overfit,you will find that the training process is becoming fragile and easily break down.maybe it is because of small samples(40)
+* model with one hidden layer  preformance best.